AndhikaWB/VSCodePortable/README.md

 ; Change to "Data\misc\.AndroidStudio"
 ChangeAndroidStudioConfig=true
-; Create junctions to directories below (the path must exist) CreateJunctionsToAndroid=true
+; Create junctions to directories below (the path must exist) ; Android user home will also be changed to "Data\misc\.android" CreateJunctionsToAndroid=true
 ; "$PathToAndroidSdk" will link to "%LocalAppData%\Android\Sdk"
 PathToAndroidSdk=%PAL:CommonFilesDir%\Android\Sdk